History of Dedham, Massachusetts, 1900–1999: 1980s

 Mike Weir (Note: Weir would later become chief of the Dedham Police Department.) entered the Guinness Book of World Records for throwing a grape the longest distance into the mouth of another person.

+1990s

+On February 17, 1992, Wake Up America demolished a Subaru in Dedham Square and then unfurled an American flag on top of it.

 East Dedham Improvement and Athletic Association

 The East Dedham Improvement and Athletic Association was formed "by 14 boys in the East Dedham alleys" in 1935.
 Within four years, they opened a clubhouse at 247 Bussey Street.
 The first floor had a large hall and the second featured a billiard room and a pool room.
 It also had a lounge with a piano and radio, a recreation room, and a meeting room.

-The "I&A" sponsored athletic teams and events for the neighborhood during its decades of existence, including a 3rd of July parade that had a parade of horribles."
+The "I&A" sponsored athletic teams and events for the neighborhood during its decades of existence, including a 3 July parade that had a parade of horribles."

 Following the parade, which sometimes included so many bands that it took more than two hours to pass by, there would be fireworks and dancing at Condon Park.
 It once attracted more than 30,000 participants, which was far greater than the population of the entire town.